 Replacement of energy value data by AEMO

-If AEMO is provided with consumed energy data for a delivery point that has the same start and end date as consumed energy data already provided to AEMO in relation to that delivery point, it will replace the recorded consumed energy data with the new consumed energy data provided for that period.
+If AEMO is provided with consumed energy data for a delivery point that has the same reading period as consumed energy data already provided to AEMO in relation to that delivery point, it will replace the recorded consumed energy data with the new consumed energy data provided for that reading period.
 Any other consumed energy data recorded for that delivery point will remain unchanged.

 If AEMO is provided with consumed energy data for a delivery point that has the same start date but a different end date as consumed energy data already provided to AEMO in relation to that delivery point, then: